Kaydontknow/Kaydontknow/README.md

 - 👋 Hi, I’m @Kaydontknow
-- 👀 I’m interested in web development, both front-end and back-end.
+- 👀 I’m interested in front-end development, hoping to get into back-end in the future.
-- 🌱 I’m currently learning html, css, javascript, java, SQL through my studies.
+- 🌱 I’m currently learning html, css, javascript.
 - 💞️ I’m looking to collaborate on anything.
 I am looking for any experience and to quick start my career in web development.
 - 📫 How to reach me b email at kaymemia@gmail.com